 There was no point in me trying to persuade Sasha to go for therapy; she had to want to do it herself.
 During a recent car journey back from school, where she's been having some trial sessions, she had become upset about there being no other children in the lesson with her.
 She so desperately wants to mix with other children her own age and to feel like she is part of a community and sadly that opportunity has not yet been offered to her.
 I can tell there's a lot of emotion and thoughts going on in her head about this, but conversation is not her strong point and our chances to chat openly are limited.
 When she voiced her feelings that she would like it if someone could read her mind and everything that is going on in it, and for that person to tell her she is not weird, I figured that suggesting some therapy might be worth a try.

 We found a great team in our county who are very experienced in dealing with autistic children, and those with social and emotional difficulties.
-Their website states
+The team leader writes on their website:

 Alongside of ASD / ADHD - the co morbidity of having a mental health disorder is around the 90% mark.
 That means that 90% of children whom are autistic, or have ADHD suffer with a mental health condition such as anxiety disorders, depression, OCD, Psychosis , eating disorders etc. Through my research, experience and also my own lived experience as an SEN parent I know that waiting lists for mental health services is long , and when the support arrives it is often generic and short term...